How We Can Help

 - Intervention: We reach out to students and perform wellness checks, often in collaboration with Academic Advising, Counseling and Psychological Services (CAPS), and the Stanford Department of Public Safety (SUDPS).
 We also debrief critical incidents and help manage community impact.

 - Urgent Response: We provide 24/7 on-site response and support from Resident Directors, who are equipped to receive and address concerns for student well-being.
 This can include urgent referrals to university resources.
-Our on-call system is available to Resident Fellows and residential student staff when they need immediate support in their community.
+Our on-call system is available to Resident Fellows and residential student leaders when they need immediate support in their community.

 - University Policy Education and Enforcement: We uphold university policies and procedures and ensure that reporting requirements are met.
 This includes the Fundamental Standard, Honor Code, Residence Agreement, and Title IX.